maainul/Java/src/conversions/README.md

 # Java Conversions

+1. Java String to int
+2. Java int to String
+3. Java String to long
+4. Java long to String
+5. Java String to float
+6. Java float to String
+7. Java String to double
+8. Java double to String
+9. Java String to Date
+10. Java Date to String
+11. Java String to char
+12. Java char to String
+13. Java String to Object
+14. Java Object to String
+15. Java int to longJ
+16. ava long to int
+17. Java int to double
+18. Java double to int
+19. Java char to int
+20. Java int to char
+21. Java String to boolean
+22. Java boolean to String
+23. Date to Timestamp
+24. Timestamp to Date
+25. Binary to Decimal
+26. Decimal to Binary
+27. Hex to Decimal
+28. Decimal to Hex
+29. Octal to Decimal
+30. Decimal to Octal

 # 1. Java Convert String to int
 ```
 We can convert String to an int in java using Integer.